z0nk3r/aoc/README.md

 ```

 ### Workflow
 In regards to the general workflow: in the editing and submitting portions below, the part to answer will automatically be determined by using hidden dotfiles in the challenge's directory.
 These files are automatically generated when a part to a challenge is completed (`.part1solved` & `.part2solved`).
-Additionally, previously submitted answers are cached in the challenge's directory so as not to overload the AoC server or cause a self-induced timeout (`.part1tries` and `.part2tries`).
+Additionally, previously submitted answers are cached in the challenge's directory so as not to overload the AoC server or cause a self-induced timeout (`.part1tries` & `.part2tries`).
 Upon re-encountering a previous attempt, or attempting to re-solve an already completed challenge, the user is notified accordingly.

+Before sending the attempted answer, your solution will be tested against the test data provided in the challenge's writeup.
+This requires manual copy-pasting (for now) of the example puzzle input into the `test` file.
+If your solution fails the attempt,
+then your attempted answer will not be sent to the AoC server as a further mitigation of self-induced timeouts.

 Generally, the workflow to solve a problem is as follows:

 - `cd <root-dir>`
 - `python3 aoc.py -a`
     - puzzle will download, template will copy down to `<year>/<day>` dir
-    - vscode will open working file `day<day>.py` and puzzle `input`
+    - vscode will open working file `day<day>.py`, puzzle `input`, and `test` file for test puzzle input.
-    - puzzle website will open in most-recently-used browser window
+    - puzzle website will open in most-recently-used/focused browser window
 - `cd <year>/<day>`

 - edit `day<day>.py` part1
     - `python3 day<day>.py < input`
-    - answer for part1 autosubmits
+    - answer for part1 autosubmits if tests pass
-    - repeat/rework until correct
+    - otherwise, repeat/rework until correct

 - edit `day<day>.py` part2
     - `python3 day<day>.py < input`
-    - answer for part2 autosubmits
+    - answer for part2 autosubmits if tests pass
-    - repeat/rework until correct
+    - otherwise, repeat/rework until correct

 - `cd ../..` (back to the root-dir)
 - `python3 aoc.py -a` (to sit in countdown and wait for the next days problem)